-The Gunners have confirmed that he will be eligible to take part in the remainder of their Champions League fixtures - despite featuring for his Russian employers in the Europa League play-offs.
+The Gunners have confirmed that he will be eligible to take part in the remainder of their Champions League fixtures despite featuring for Spartak in the Europa League play-offs.

 Kallstrom added: “Arsenal is an amazing club with a lot of great players and a coach who has done really well here for a long time.
 I am so pleased to come here to learn as much as possible.

-Wenger first tried to sign Blaise Matuidi from Paris Saint-Germain, but the Frenchman is ready to extend his contract at the Parc des Princes.
+Wenger first tried to sign Blaise Matuidi from Paris Saint-Germain, but Goal understands the Frenchman has elected to extend his contract at the Parc des Princes.

 It emerged on Friday morning that Kallstrom had become Wenger's No.1 target, and the Sweden international completed his medical and put pen to paper later that day.

 The Gunners had earlier given up hope of signing Germany forward Julian Draxler from Schalke, and were rebuffed in their attempts to sign Miroslav Klose from Lazio as a back-up option.